 A vaginal discharge may be caused by a disorder that affects other reproductive organs, rather than the vagina.
-For example, a discharge can result from certain sexually transmitted diseases such as chlamydial infection (see see Chlamydial and Other Infections) or gonorrhea (see Gonorrhea).
-These diseases can affect the uterus, including the cervix (the lower, narrow part of the uterus that opens into the vagina).
-Genital herpes (see see Herpes Simplex Virus Infections), which can cause blisters on the vulva (the area around the opening of the vagina), in the vagina, and on the cervix, can also cause a vaginal discharge.
+For example, a discharge can result from certain sexually transmitted diseases such as chlamydial infection or gonorrhea.
+The bacteria that cause these diseases can spread from the vagina to the cervix (the lower, narrow part of the uterus that opens into the vagina) and the uterus, causing pelvic inflammatory disease.
+Genital herpes, which can cause blisters on the vulva (the area around the opening of the vagina), in the vagina, and on the cervix, can also cause a vaginal discharge.

 Vaginal infections may be caused by bacteria, yeast, and other microorganisms.

 Certain conditions make infection more likely:

 Reduced acidity (increased pH) in the vagina: When acidity in the vagina is reduced, the number of protective bacteria that normally live in the vagina decreases, and the number of bacteria that can cause infection increases (see Bacterial Vaginosis (BV) : Causes).

 Poor hygiene: When the genital area is not kept clean, the number of bacteria increases, making bacterial infections more likely.

 Tight, nonabsorbent underwear: This type of underwear may trap moisture, which encourages the growth of bacteria and yeast.

 Tissue damage: If tissues in the pelvis are damaged, the body’s natural defenses are weakened.
 Damage can result from tumors, surgery, radiation therapy, or structural abnormalities such as birth defects or fistulas.
 Fistulas are abnormal connections between organs, which may, for example, allow the intestine’s contents (which include bacteria) to enter the vagina.